 A day later an 11 year old girl was injured and hospitalized for severe back bruises on a different ride.
 This incident was said also to be caused by an overweight raft.
 Also in 2016 a 10 year old boy was tragically killed in an accident involving the Brain Drain ride at Rapids Water Park in Riviera Beach.

 Experiences with Amusement Parks

-These incidents unfortunately show accidents, injuries, and death can occur while enjoying a lazy day at a Florida amusement park, water park or a zoo.
+These incidents, unfortunately, show accidents, injuries, and death can occur while enjoying a lazy day at a Florida amusement park, water park, or zoo.
 The attorneys at Shiner Law Group can help you through the healing process while maintaining your rights.
 We are the Florida Personal injury Lawyers that fight for you.
 If you have been injured in an accident at one of Florida’s amusement parks such as Walt Disney World, Magic Kingdom, Universal Orlando, Busch Gardens, at one of our water parks or zoos, call us today at 561-777-7700 or fill out our online free case evaluation.